prisms-center/CASMcode_docs/_formats/casm/clusterography/IntegralClusterOrbitGenerator.md

 ---
-title: "IntegralClusterOrbitGenerator"
+title: "Cluster"
 permalink: /formats/casm/clusterography/IntegralClusterOrbitGenerator/
 ---

 ### Description

-IntegralClusterOrbitGenerator specifies a cluster of sites that will be used to generate an orbit of clusters.
-It allows specifying if subcluster orbits should also be generated.
-It is used for the `"orbit_specs"` and `"phenomenal"` options for [ClusterSpecs](ClusterSpecs.md) JSON input.
+This specifies a cluster of sites.

+If it is used to generate an orbit of clusters it also allows specifying if subcluster orbits should also be generated.

 ### JSON Attributes List